YannMoisan/blog/_posts/2019-12-17-sbt-parallel-test.md

 [here](https://github.com/holdenk/spark-testing-base#special-considerations) doesn't work in case of multi-project.

-## Why should I trust you
+## Why should I trust you?

 I have created a tiny project to test all these configurations :
 <https://github.com/YannMoisan/sbt-parallel>

 It's a project with 2 subprojects and 2 test classes in each project : Foo(1|2) in project foo and Bar(1|2) in project bar.
-Each test print 5 messages with a 1s delay between them.
+Each test prints 5 messages with a 1s delay between them.
 So we can see how it's interleaved.
 Each message contains the class name, the index of the iteration and the pid of the JVM